 Like Switzerland, much of Luxembourg’s wealth is derived from its lucrative financial sector; it’s not only bankers and accountants who have access to the big bucks.
 According to the OECD, doctors earn a whopping average take home of $357,300, although due to its small population of just over half a million people, you might face stiff competition for jobs.

-Clearly, life as a doctor in these countries is well worth all the stress, hard work and education.
+Life as a doctor in these countries is well worth all the stress, hard work, and education.
 So if you’re considering going into the profession – or if you’re already qualified – you may want to consider taking your skills overseas.
-Where would you want to go practice if you decided to go into medicine?
+Where would you want to go practice if you decided to study medicine?
 Let us know in the comments below.
 If you are yet to subscribe to our channel, this is likely a good time to subscribe.
 Until next time; YOUR SUCCESS MATTERS!